openvehicles/Open-Vehicle-Monitoring-System-3/docs/source/userguide/scripting.rst

 text and binary data and follow 301/302 redirects automatically.
 Basic authentication is supported (add username & password to the URL), digest authentication is not yet implemented.

-The handler automatically excludes the request objects from gargabe collection until finished (success/failure), so you don't need to store a global reference to the request.
+The handler automatically excludes the request objects from garbage collection until finished (success/failure), so you don't need to store a global reference to the request.

 - ``req = HTTP.request(cfg)``